core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # OSCORE Security Context # {#sec-context}

 To support group communication secured with OSCORE, each endpoint registered as member of a group maintains a Security Context as defined in Section 3 of {{I-D.ietf-core-object-security}}.
-Each endpoint in a group makes us of:
+Each endpoint in a group makes use of:

 1. one Common Context, shared by all the endpoints in a given group.
 In particular: